Maxime-J/BLE-MIDI-Bridge/README.md

 ## Context
 macOS has a top notch MIDI support, and BLE-MIDI is natively supported.\
-Most Linux distributions doesn't support BLE-MIDI by default, but bluez can be recompiled to enable it.
+Most Linux distributions don't support BLE-MIDI by default, but bluez can be recompiled to enable it.

 Windows is another thing, BLE-MIDI is supported only through UWP, which leaves out the majority of music softwares.